dcernst/PinyonsPines/course2023.md

 - **Mile 331.5:** Instead of crossing over HWY 87, turn righ and ride a short distance to ranger station.
 There is a water spigot behind the first building on the right.
 - **Mile 338:** Water in Clear Creek at bottom of Barbershop Canyon.
 Water needs to be filtered/treated.
 Climb up out of Barbershop Canyon.
 - **Mile 346:** Aspen Spring.
 Usually flowing.
 Water needs to be filtered/treated.
-- **Mile 375.5:** Woods Canyon Lake Campground is off route to the north.
+- **Mile 375.5:** Woods Canyon Lake Store and campground is about 1.5 miles off route to the north.
+Store hours are 8am-5pm.
 - **Miles 377-397.5:** Lots of single track!
 Some of it isn't easy.
 - **Mile 397.5:** Tonto Creek.
 May or may not have water.
 Water needs to be filtered/treated.
 - **Mile 415:** East Verde River.
 Should have water.
 Water needs to be filtered/treated.